 Partnerships for sustainable change

-Over the past few years, based on tremendous demand, Local Matters has developed a train-the-trainer model to create satellite partnerships in Ohio, Michigan, Kentucky and West Virginia and throughout the City of Columbus.
-These partnerships enable our crucial hands-on programming to be integrated with existing social service programs for those that need them most.
+Over the past few years, based on tremendous demand, Local Matters has developed a train-the-trainer model to create satellite partnerships in Ohio, Michigan, Kentucky and West Virginia, and throughout the City of Columbus.
+These partnerships enable our programming to be integrated with existing social service programs for those that need them most.

-In addition to these core programs, Local Matters has a long history of community planning related to food resources and ensuring equitable access to healthful foods.
+Local Matters has a long history of community planning related to food resources and equitable access to healthful foods.
 In 2014, Local Matters became the lead non-profit with the Columbus Department of Health and Franklin County Department of Development in the creation of the Columbus-Franklin County Local Food Action Plan.

 If you are interested in bringing Local Matters' programming to your organization to impact children, youth, adults or seniors, please click the button below and complete the form.